MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/import-export-vm-protection-key.md

 This article describes importing and exporting a VM guest state protection key on an Azure Stack HCI cluster.

 A VM guest state protection key is used to protect the VM guest state, like the vTPM state, while at rest in storage.
-It is not possible to boot up a Trusted launch VM without the guest state protection key.
+It's not possible to boot up a Trusted launch VM without the guest state protection key.
 The key is stored in a key vault in the Azure Stack HCI cluster where VM is located.

 ## Export Trusted launch VM from source cluster and import it to a target cluster